tdurouchoux/dsview_vault/topics/Concept/AI and Economic Development.md

 type: Concept
 ---

-Examination of the role of AI in addressing economic inequality and promoting growth in developing countries.
+Examination of AI's role in addressing economic inequality and promoting growth in developing countries.